Important Aspects of HR Policy in the Medium-term Management Plan

 ⅰ.
 Empowering Women in the Workplace

 Women comprise 20% of employees in career-track positions and continue to make up about 30% of recent graduate employees in career-track positions.
-Also, the number of female managers reached 40 as of March 2019, and by March 2021, we aim to have 54 women in positions of management.
+Also, as of March 31, 2020 there are 46 female managers, but we aim to have 54 female managers by March 2021.

 ⅱ.
 Promoting non-Japanese Employees

-As of March 31, 2019, we are employing 84 foreign nationals, an increase of 17 employees over the previous year.
+As of March 31, 2020, we are employing 80 foreign nationals.
 Furthermore, we continue to provide opportunities for on-site training at our Tokyo headquarters, inviting 30 individuals from around 100 of our overseas subsidiaries and project companies each year.

 ⅲ.
 Success of Employees with Disabilities